DevBench: A Realistic, Developer-Informed Benchmark for Code Generation Models

 \section{Conclusion}

-We introduced \textbf{DevBench}, a synthetic benchmark grounded in developer telemetry, enabling fine-grained, realistic code completion evaluation across six languages and task categories, resulting in 1,800 evaluation instances with a focus on ecological validity, contamination resistance, and interpretability.
-Evaluating 9 state-of-the-art models, we observed consistent strengths in low-context pattern recognition and persistent challenges in bidirectional natural language–code translation and syntactic alignment.
-Our multi-pronged evaluation—combining functional correctness, similarity metrics, and LLM-judge assessments—revealed nuanced differences such as cross-language consistency and robustness across task types.
-By releasing the benchmark, we aim to support the research community in advancing more accountable, targeted, and practical evaluation of code generation models.

-Future work could explore developing composite evaluation metrics that capture the full spectrum of code quality dimensions and broadening coverage scope by applying our methodology to additional development activities such as code refactoring, debugging, and multi-file architecture design.
+We introduced \textbf{DevBench}, a synthetic benchmark grounded in developer telemetry, enabling fine-grained, realistic code completion evaluation across six languages and six task categories, resulting in 1,800 evaluation instances with a focus on ecological validity, contamination resistance, and interpretability.
+Evaluating 9 state-of-the-art models spanning six providers and four open-weight families, we observed consistent strengths in low-context pattern recognition and persistent challenges in bidirectional natural language--code translation and syntactic alignment.
+Our multi-pronged evaluation, combining functional correctness, similarity metrics, and LLM-judge assessments, revealed nuanced differences such as cross-language consistency and robustness across task types.
+By releasing the benchmark, we aim to support more accountable, targeted, and practical evaluation of code generation models.
+Future work could explore composite evaluation metrics and broader coverage of development activities such as refactoring, debugging, and multi-file architecture design.